GLOBAL MARKETS-Stocks, euro hit by Greek worries

 BACK TO THE DRAWING BOARD

-The Greek plan agreed by Athens has fallen short of targets needed to bring its debt down to a more sustainable level.
+The Greek plan agreed by Athens has fallen short of targets needed to bring its debt down to a more sustainable footing.

-Jean-Claude Juncker, who chairs the group of euro zone finance ministers, said the Greek parliament must ratify the austerity package when it meets on Sunday and said a further 325 million euros of spending cuts needed to be put in place by Wednesday.
+Jean-Claude Juncker, who chairs the Eurogroup, set three conditions, saying the Greek parliament must ratify the package when it meets on Sunday with a further 325 million euros of spending cuts needed to be put in place by next Wednesday, after which euro zone finance ministers would meet again.

+Finally, Juncker said, the leaders of the coalition parties must give strong political assurances that the program will be implemented.

 Facing elections as soon as April, Greek political leaders are loath to accept tough measures with rising social unrest and mounting unemployment compounding the country's woes.